 - Greek yogurt

-3. You must consume at least 2 servings of healthy fats per day
+3. You must consume at least two servings of healthy fats per day

 However, it’s important that you consume the right kinds of fat.

 In general, you should avoid trans fats at all costs, and keep your saturated fat intake to a minimum.
-Unsaturated fats tend to be the healthiest, especially the omega-3 kind.
+Unsaturated fats tend to be the healthiest, especially the omega-3 fatty acids.

 Here are the best sources of healthy fat:

 - Nuts (almonds, cashews, pistachios)